dgageot/dockercon16/README.md

 As a user, you should see no difference compared to the original application.
 That's the whole point!

+## What to explore in this step

+1. Check the logs and see the dispatcher in action
+  * Run `docker-compose logs -f` and refresh your page at will, check the dispatcher work described in the logs.

+2. Check the dispatcher code
+  * Especially the `forward` function in the `words-dispatcher/dispatcher.go` source.
+  * **carefull** this code is not really efficient but it serves well the purpose of this workshop

 # 3 - Run the application on a shared Swarm

 We are going to the Cloud!
 Your containers will be send to a shared Swarm